MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         .. dropdown:: Updating KGO manually (rarely needed!)

             * Create a new directory for the new KGO.
-The naming convention is vnXX.X_tNNNN, where NNNN is the ticket number.
+The naming convention is vnXX.X_tNNNN, where NNNN is the PR number.
 The location of the KGO for the nightly is $UMDIR/standard_jobs.
             * Copy the new KGO from your rose-stem run into the directory vnXX.X_tNNNN created above.
 Note that you need to provide a